zhongshendoushuizhao/project/README.md

-# somethings i was learn to share with humangit clone https://github.com/AmyangXYZ/AssassinGo DC！
+# somethings i was learn to share with human DC！